 In the two cases before the Court, Students for Fair Admissions v.
-President of Harvard, and Students for Fair Admissions v.
-University of North Carolina, the Justices are considering whether race can be used as a factor in the college admissions process.
-The UNC case alleges that the public university has discriminated against white and Asian American students in violation of the Equal Protection Clause of the Fourteenth Amendment and Title VI of the Civil Rights Act of 1964.
-The Harvard case alleges that the private university has discriminated against Asian Americans in Violation of Title VI.
+President of Harvard and Students for Fair Admissions v.
+University of North Carolina, the Justices are considering whether race can be used as a factor in the university admissions process.
+The UNC case alleges that the public university discriminated against white and Asian American students in violation of the Equal Protection Clause of the Fourteenth Amendment and Title VI of the Civil Rights Act of 1964.
+The Harvard case alleges that the private university has discriminated against Asian Americans in violation of Title VI.
 Although private universities like Harvard are not subject to the 14th Amendment, Title VI applies the same test to private universities that receive federal funds.
-Even though the Court “decoupled” the cases, it may assess the public vs. private distinction in a broader context.
+And even though the Court “decoupled” the cases, it may assess the public vs. private distinction for educational institutions in a broader context.
 The Court held oral arguments on October 31, 2022.

 The Court is not expected to issue its decision for a few more months.
 However, employers may want to begin preparing now for how the outcome of this litigation could potentially affect corporate hiring and workplace diversity initiatives.

 Workplace affirmative action plans are typically limited to federal contractors, or when ordered by courts to remedy a documented history of systemic discrimination.
-Similar to the race-conscious admissions programs at issue in the Harvard/UNC cases, however, many private employers seek to increase diversity in the workforce.
-These employers’ efforts are sometimes the subject of reverse-discrimination cases under Title VII.
+Similar to the race-conscious admissions programs at issue in the Harvard and UNC cases, however, many private employers seek to increase diversity in the workforce.
+These employers’ efforts are sometimes the subject of reverse discrimination cases under Title VII.
 For example, in Ricci v.
-DeStefano 557 U.S. 557 (2009), the Supreme Court held that the City of New Haven violated Title VII by discarding the results of an exam that unintentionally prevented the promotion of minority candidates.
+DeStefano, 557 U.S. 557 (2009), the Supreme Court held that the City of New Haven violated Title VII by discarding the results of an exam that unintentionally prevented the promotion of minority candidates.
 And, in Duvall v.
 Novant Health, Inc., Civil Action No. 3:19-cv-00624 (W.D.N.C.
 Oct.
 26, 2021), a white, male plaintiff won a $10 million punitive damage award after persuading a jury that his race and sex were motivating factors in his termination as his employer attempted to diversify the workforce.

 A Ripple Effect: Talent Pipelines and Corporate Diversity Initiatives

-If the Court determines race is an impermissible factor in college admissions, the impact could reverberate beyond federal contractors and court-ordered affirmative action plans.
-If the Court decides that race-conscious admissions programs are no longer permissible under Title VI and the Equal Protection Clause, litigants will likely attempt to extend the decision(s) to Title VII and private employers.
-Race-conscious hiring would likely see more reverse discrimination-type claims.
+If the Court determines race is an impermissible factor in university admissions, the impact could reverberate beyond federal contractors, court-ordered affirmative action plans, and reverse discrimination cases.
+If the Court decides that race-conscious admissions programs are no longer permissible under Title VI and the Equal Protection Clause, litigants will likely attempt to extend the decision(s) to other applications of Title VII.
+Race-conscious hiring would likely see more reverse discrimination claims.
 So too could alternative programs that universities and employers might implement to achieve diversity in light of the decision, especially if the Court finds that race may not be considered in any form when evaluating candidates.